Waltham Abbey Walk

 - Epping Forest Centenary Walk - Follow the Epping Forest Centenary Walk fom Manor Park to Epping on this pleasant 15 mile walk

-- Walthamstow Reservoirs - Enjoy a waterside walk or cycle along this series of reservoirs in Walthamstow
+- Walthamstow Reservoirs - Enjoy a waterside walk or cycle along this series of reservoirs in the Walthamstow Wetlands Nature Reserve

 - Whitewebbs Park - This pretty country park in Enfield has some nice footpaths to follow around the parkland and woodland

-- Pilgrimage Way - This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Site.
+- Pilgrimage Way - This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Park.

 The route starts at Barking Abbey and heads through Plaistow and Mill Meads to the Limehouse Basin